copperwiring/model-deployment-locally-and-with-flask/README.md

 - Install pip and Python 3
 - Clone this repository `git clone https://github.com/copperwiring/model-deployment-locally-and-with-flask.git`
-- Navigate to the working directory `cd model-deployment-flask`
+- Navigate to the working directory `cd model-deployment-locally-and-with-flask`
 - Install the Python dependencies `pip install -r requirements.txt`
 - The project expects an additonal data ` extra_32x32.mat` (not present here due to the size) in the working directory.
 You can download the data from here: http://ufldl.stanford.edu/housenumbers/
 - Get model pickel using `python model.py`.